 Coronavirus: Meeting with others safely (social distancing)

 Holiday clubs (summer 2020)

-The DfE guidance for holiday clubs is long and not always as clear as it could be.
-We have summarised the key points for providers of holiday childcare here:
+The DfE guidance for holiday clubs (first published on 1 July, updated on 10 July) was long and not always as clear as it could be.
+We summarised the key points for providers of holiday childcare here:

 Holiday clubs guidance: a summary